ytakefuji/score-covid-19-policy/README.md

 https://doi.org/10.1016/j.jiph.2021.09.010

+scorecovid has been downloaded by 6785 users worldwide as of Oct.16 2021.

 You may create a file called countries for scoring individual policies of countries.

 Country names must be separated by commas.